Permanence properties of $F$-injectivity: Ascent under flat homomorphisms with geometrically CMFI fibers

 \item When $\varphi$ is a regular homomorphism, it is also possible to prove Theorem \ref{thm:finjascendscmfi} using N\'eron--Popescu desingularization \citeleft\citen{Pop86}\citemid Thm.\ 2.5\citepunct\citen{Swa98}\citemid Cor.\ 1.3\citeright, following the strategy in V\'elez's proof of Theorem \ref{thm:velez} in \cite{Vel95}. \end{enumerate} \end{remark}

-\begin{remark} The analogue of Theorem \ref{thm:finjascendscmfi} is false for the closely related notion of $F$-rationality without additional assumptions.
-That is, if $(R, \fm) \rightarrow (S, \fn)$ is a flat local homomorphism of Noetherian rings such that $R$ is $F$-rational and the closed fiber is Cohen--Macaulay and geometrically $F$-rational over $R/\fm$, then $S$ need not be $F$-rational.
-Indeed, as Loepp and Rotthaus demonstrate, completions of Gorenstein $F$-rational rings need not be $F$-rational \cite[\S5]{LR01}, and for completion maps $R \rightarrow \widehat{R}$, the closed fiber is even geometrically regular over $R/\fm$.
-However, Loepp and Rotthaus's example is not an excellent ring.
-When $R$ and $S$ are excellent, $F$-rationality does ascend when the base ring $R$ is $F$-rational and the closed fiber is geometrically $F$-rational \cite[Thm.\ 4.3]{AE03}.
+\begin{remark} The analogue of Theorem \ref{thm:finjascendscmfi} is false for the closely related notion of $F$-rationality without additional assumptions, since completions of Gorenstein $F$-rational rings need not be $F$-rational \cite[\S5]{LR01}, and for completion maps, the closed fiber is even geometrically regular.
+When $R$ and $S$ are excellent, however, $F$-rationality does ascend when the base ring $R$ is $F$-rational and the closed fiber is geometrically $F$-rational \cite[Thm.\ 4.3]{AE03}.
 The analogue of Theorem \ref{thm:finjascendscmfi} also fails for $F$-purity, even for rings of finite type over a field, by Singh's example of a finite type algebra over a field for which $F$-regularity/$F$-purity does not deform \cite[Prop.\ 4.5]{Sin99}. \end{remark}